-Now that the U.S. Federal Reserve and many other central banks around the world have committed to hiking rates and cutting stimulus measures, investors face an important question: Is the era of easy money coming to an end?
+Now that the U.S. Federal Reserve, the Bank of Canada and many other central banks around the world have committed to hiking rates and cutting stimulus measures, investors face an important question: Is the era of easy money coming to an end?
 As usual in the financial markets, the answer isn’t a simple yes or no.

-Free fall: Interest rates have plummeted in the era of easy money
+Free fall: U.S. interest rates have plummeted in the era of easy money

 The Fed, for instance, isn’t likely to raise the federal funds target rate anywhere near the long-term historical average of just under 5.0%, Hoag notes.
 The Fed’s key policy rate — which guides overnight lending among U.S. banks and influences many other forms of borrowing — currently sits in a range between 0.25% and 0.50% following last month’s rate hike.

 Hoag thinks the Fed will stop hiking somewhere around 2.0%.
 “That’s a significant increase from where we are today,” he acknowledges, “but it’s still very low on a historical basis.
 Anything higher than that, in my view, risks pushing the U.S. into a recession.”